johanlaidlaw/ProxyPublisher/README.md

 ## Trouble shooting
-If any problems with pexpect then try http://pypi.python.org/pypi/pexpect-u
+If any problems with pexpect then try http://pypi.python.org/pypi/pexpect-u and http://www.noah.org/python/pexpect/